 With this drift velocity calculator, you can compute the velocity of any charged particle in a specific material.
 Have you ever wondered what is the current speed in a cable?
 How fast does electricity travel?
 Read on if you want to find the answers to these questions.
 The drift velocity is the average velocity that a particle (e.g., electron, electron hole, ion) attains in a material due to an applied voltage.
 To determine the drift velocity, we need to know the number density, which tells how many carriers are in the volume unit of material (it is usually expressed in carriers per cubic meter).
 In the text below, we have presented the drift velocity equation and some simple calculations of the velocity of an electron.

-You may also be interested in how a charged particle behaves in the magnetic field (check out Lorentz force law) and what is the force acting on a wire with electric current in a magnetic field (check electromagnetic force on a current-carrying wire).
+You may also be interested in how a charged particle behaves in the magnetic field (check out Lorentz force law) and what is the force acting on a wire with electric current in a magnetic field (check electromagnetic force on a current-carrying wire), but all that becomes complicated very fast and for now we would stay away from cross products and other mathematical complications.

 How fast does electricity travel?